Oakchris1955/rust-amongify/README.md

           Activate the ULTRA ඞ SUS ඞ MODE™️.
 I sure hope you know what you are doing

   -y
-          Skip all safety checks when running ULTRA ඞ SUS ඞ MODE™️ Doing so may result in void warranty
+          Skip all safety checks when running ULTRA ඞ SUS ඞ MODE™️

+          WARNING: This will make the program ultra ඞ sus ඞ.
+By running this you accept the possibility that a specialised Interpol unit may be deployed near your location because you are being ultra ඞ sus ඞ

   -h, --help
           Print help (see a summary with '-h')